 The company’s electrification plans are part of its ambition to reduce the lifecycle carbon footprint per car by 40 per cent between 2018 and 2025, including through reducing carbon emissions in its supply chain by 25 per cent by 2025.

 Last year, Volvo Cars introduced an internal carbon price of 1,000 SEK for every tonne of carbon emissions from across its entire business, the first car maker to implement such a mechanism across all its operations.
-The aim is to future-proof its organisation and be ahead of the regulatory curve, since it anticipates and favours more governments implementing a carbon price in the coming years.
+The aim is to future-proof its organisation and be ahead of the regulatory curve, as it anticipates and favors more governments implementing carbon price in coming years.